 Arequipa is the second biggest city in Peru (after Lima, the capital city) and, although all of its attractions are in the historical center, it still has so much more to offer any kind of traveler!
 In this article I’ll share with you my list of the best things to do in Arequipa, Peru.
 Are you ready?

-Arequipa is also known as the “White City” (or “la ciudad blanca”, as locals use to call it) because a great number of its buildings were built using a white volcanic rock called “sillar”.
+Arequipa is also known as the “White City” (or “la ciudad blanca”, as locals use to call it).
+There are two theories as to why this is, one is that the name comes from the fact that a great number of its buildings were built using a white volcanic rock called “sillar” and the other is that the name “White City” is due to the fact that, in colonial times, more than 70% of the population was white.

 You might believe the city is only worth visiting for its volcanoes (it’s surrounded by no less than 3 volcanoes – Misti, Chachani and Pichupichu) and alpaca wool clothes but be prepared for some amazing gastronomy, rooftop views, and much more on the outskirts!